-If you have at seven consecutive days or mania, or four consecutive days of hypomania, you will be diagnosed with bipolar disorder.
-Mental health conditions such as cyclothymic disorder, major depressive disorder, or dysthymia, can all lead to mood swings.
-Other factors could be at play, including:
+People who have seven consecutive days of mania or four consecutive days of hypomania may qualify for a diagnosis of bipolar disorder.
+Mental health conditions such as cyclothymic disorder, major depressive disorder, or dysthymia can also lead to mood swings.

-- Hormonal conditions such as the menopause.
+- Hormonal conditions such as menopause.

 - Substance abuse, such as the use of illegal drugs or excessive alcohol consumption.

-- A major change in your life.
+- A major change in a person’s life.

 - Certain medications.

-- Your sleeping habits.
+- Changes in sleeping habits.

 Traditional Treatments For Mood Swings

 One of the main issues with mood swings is the length of time it takes to diagnose a problem.
 In 2000, it was discovered that people with bipolar disorder could live with the condition for up to 10 years before getting properly diagnosed.
 In Bipolar Handbook, Dr. Wes Burgess wrote that an astonishing 70% of bipolar patients had been misdiagnosed at least three times before receiving the right diagnosis.

 The rate of suicides amongst people with bipolar disorder is up to 60 times that of the national average.
 An estimated 30% of people with the condition will attempt suicide at least once in their lifetime.